 There are many causes for comebacks in the units our industry rebuilds.
 Some problems result from human error, other factors outside the unit can affect proper performance, or the new parts that were installed can create issues.

-With the continuing decline of vehicles available with manual transmissions from the manufacturers, we must be aware of more “niche markets” for our businesses.
+Up to Standards With the continuing decline of vehicles available with manual transmissions from the manufacturers, we must be aware of more “niche markets” for our businesses.
 The typical vehicle counts with stick transmissions have declined steadily, with both GM and Ford no longer offering full-size pickups with manual transmissions.
-The sports or performance cars are still produced with manual transmissions, as are many imports, but the decline is here to stay for the foreseeable future.
+The sports or performance cars

 The most critical part of any repair work is locating the cause of the problem that causes the customer complaint.
 Be careful in this day of extreme economic pressure not to be too quick to remove a unit, especially a transfer case, before being positive that it is the source of the problem.
 We all need more work, and it is much too easy to remove the transfer case from the vehicle without inspecting all the other components that could be the source of the problem, such as driveshafts, yokes, differentials and driver bad habits.